tinacms/tinacms-site/content/docs/teams/cli/commands.md

 - [tina users:remove](#tina-usersremove-email) - Removes a user from a site.
 - [tina users:roles:add](#tina-usersrolesremove-email-roles) - Adds a list of roles onto a user for a site.
 - [tina users:roles:remove](#tina-usersrolesremove-email-roles) - Removes a list of roles from a user on a site.
-- [tina serve](#tina-serve-options--tina-server-options) - (Beta) Allows you to self-host a development version of your site behind authentication.

 ### tina login